+The regulations that follow should be read in conjunction with the University's Extenuating Circumstances and Extension Procedures (Appendix 3e).

+- F12.1 Any student that attends an examination and takes that examination, or who submits a piece of coursework, or attends and takes part in a presentation, practical session, or any other form of assessment is deemed as having confirmed themselves to be "fit to sit" through engaging with the assessment.
+Students having decided to engage in assessment will not be eligible to submit a request for extenuating circumstances.
+Following the Assessment Board, a student may appeal against their assessment result on the basis that their medical condition at the time impaired their ability to make reasoned decisions under the fit to sit policy.
+Where illness occurs during an examination or presentation consideration to action to be taken will be given through formal reporting by the examination invigilator or presentation assessor. - F12.2 The University's extenuating circumstance procedures operate to provide a confidential, transparent and fair way to allow for the consideration of extenuating circumstances.
+The following rules apply:

-- F12.1 In determining assessment recommendations, Assessment Boards will take into account validated and properly submitted claims from students who believe their performance has been adversely affected by extended or exceptional extenuating circumstances which have not been (fully) addressed through the extension scheme. - F12.2 The University operates a universal scheme for the submission of extenuating circumstances.
-The following rules apply: - .1 claims for extenuating circumstances must be submitted by the student in the required format and in line with published procedures and deadlines - .2 extenuating circumstances are considered by a Panel before the Module Confirmation Board meet to determine whether claims are valid.
-The decisions of the Panel are reported to the Module Confirmation Board - .3 claims for extenuating circumstances must be supported by dated documentary evidence wherever it is reasonable for such evidence to be available.
-It is for the Panel to determine what is reasonable - .4 claims for extenuating circumstances will be logged and tracked for monitoring purposes - .5 students will be advised whether their claim is accepted as valid once this has been decided by the panel.
-Notification of the final outome of the impact of the extenuating circumstances (i.e. how the claim outcome has been applied by the University Progression and Awards Board) can only be shared with students after the UPAB when decisions are confirmed. - F12.3 Valid claims for extenuating circumstances mean that the Panel can recommend either: - .1 voiding the assessment and offer a first sit - .2 construct an assessment contract where the circumstances affect more than 40 credits worth of assessed work. - F12.4 Confidentiality within the process will be respected. - F12.5 The existence of valid extenuating circumstances does not negate the requirement for students to demonstrate that they have satisfactorily achieved the required learning outcomes. - F12.6 A disability in itself is not seen as an extenuating circumstance, as additional support is available, but where a disabled student is experiencing further difficulty, they should refer to the academic procedures such as the Student Progress Review and/or Extenuating Circumstances procedure in the first instance for guidance.
+.1 claims for extenuating circumstances must be submitted by the student in the required format and in line with published procedures and deadlines

+.2 extenuating circumstances are considered by a Panel to determine whether claims are valid.
+The decisions of the Panel are reported to the University Progression and Award Board.

+.3 claims for extenuating circumstances must be supported by independently verifiable evidence.

+.4 claims for extenuating circumstances will be logged and tracked for monitoring purposes

+.5 students will be advised whether their claim is accepted as valid once this has been decided by the panel.
+Notification of the final outome of the impact of the extenuating circumstances (i.e. how the claim outcome has been applied by the University Progression and Awards Board can only be shared with students after the UPAB when decisions are confirmed.
+F12.3 Valid claims for extenuating circumstances mean that the Panel can recommend either:

+.1 voiding the assessment and offer a deferred assessment (first sit for first attempt, second for reassessment)

+.2 construct an assessment contract where the circumstances affect more than 40 credits worth of assessed work.

+- F12.4 Confidentiality within the process will be respected. - F12.5 The existence of valid extenuating circumstances does not negate the requirement for students to demonstrate that they have satisfactorily achieved the required learning outcomes. - F12.6A disability in itself is not seen as an extenuating circumstance, as additional support is available, but where a disabled student is experiencing further difficulty, they should refer to the academic procedures such as the Student Progress Review and/or Extenuating Circumstances procedure in the first instance for guidance.